bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 It's very likely that we are going to need asynchronous code in our event handlers at some point.

-The current `eventHandler` can't handle an asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be called before the state has actually changed.
+The current `eventHandler` can't handle asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be called before the state has actually changed.
 As soon as this type behavior is needed it's better to move to a pattern where the render